Increased bag limits coming to Bay scallop season in Dixie County, parts of Taylor and Levy

 The zone’s daily bag limit from June 15-30 is 1 gallon of whole bay scallops in the shell or 1 cup of shucked bay scallop meat.
 Those limits are per person, with a maximum of 5 gallons of whole scallops or 2 pints of shucked scallop meat per vessel.

-From July 1 through Labor Day the limit is 2 gallons of whole bay scallops in the shell or 1 pint of bay scallop meat, per person, with a maximum of 10 gallons of whole scallops or a half gallon of scallop meat per vessel.
+But beginning July 1 through Labor Day the limit is 2 gallons of whole bay scallops in the shell or 1 pint of bay scallop meat, per person, with a maximum of 10 gallons of whole scallops or a half gallon of scallop meat per vessel.

 Commercial harvesting is still prohibited.
 Harvesting may only be done by hand or by using a dip net.

-While scalloping season is opening, harvesters will need a Florida saltwater fishing license to participate.
+While scalloping season is open, harvesters will need a Florida saltwater fishing license to participate.
 There are some exceptions, including those who don’t require a license or who have a no-cost shoreline fishing license and are wading from shore to collect scallops.
 In such cases, harvesters’ feet must not leave the waterway floor to swim, snorkel or SCUBA, and no vessel may be used to reach the harvest location.

 More information on bay scallop regulations is available on the Florida Fish and Wildlife website under “recreational regulations” and “bay scallops,” which is under the “crabs, lobster and other shellfish” tab.